 Alabama Name Change Lawyers

 In Alabama, name changes are handled through the Probate Court.
-You can usually file a Petition for Name Change on your own, but if you would like a family law attorney to help you with the paperwork or go to the hearing with you then we can help.
+Our Alabama name change lawyers can usually file a Petition for Name Change on your own, but if you would like a family law attorney to help you with the paperwork or go to the hearing with you then we can help.
 Our name change lawyers are currently charging a $400.00 flat fee to help you file the paperwork on your own or $800.00 to file it for you and attend the hearing with you as well.

 The clerk’s offices can usually provide the forms for you to file, but they cannot help you fill them out properly and you would need to go to the hearing by yourself.
 Let us know if you need any help getting your name changed where you live and our name change lawyer in Alabama will be happy to help.